Injecting heroin causes both short and long-term damage to the body.

-Injecting heroin is both illegal, dangerous and extremely addictive.
-Heroin is a drug processed from morphine, a substance found in certain poppy plants’ seed pods.
-Heroin is a fast-acting opiate, and when injected, causes a surge of euphoria that arrives within seconds.
-The effects of heroin use can range from short to long-term and typically have devastating consequences that can last a lifetime.
+Heroin is an illicit drug processed from a substance found in certain poppy plants’ seed pods.
+It is a fast-acting opiate, meaning it comes from non-synthetic origins.
+When injected, it causes a surge of euphoria that reaches the brain within seconds.
+The health risks of injecting heroin regularly carry devastating consequences that can last a lifetime.

 - Reduced sense of pain